riganb/dsa-graphs/readme.md

     B --3--> C
     C --4--> A
 ```
-- Cyclic Graph: If we can reach any node again after starting to traverse from the same node, the graph is termed to be cyclic.
+- **Cyclic Graph**: If we can reach any node again after starting to traverse from the same node, the graph is termed to be cyclic.
 ```mermaid
 flowchart LR
     A --> B